-I’ve been asked several times for a list of books about special needs, or with characters that are differently abled.
+I’ve been asked several times for a list of books about special needs.
 It took me a bit of time because I wanted to find children’s books about disabilities that were not didactic.
 Didactic books, or books that just simply explain a disability without a good story, are b-o-r-i-n-g, and as a consequence teach nothing.
 My kids are fortunate to attend a school in which there is an emphasis on teaching kids to value the uniqueness of all children and I have found that reading picture books such as these at home is an excellent way to continue the conversation with them.

 I focused on diverse fiction books about special needs for this list, but threw in a few picture book biographies, too.
 Of course I haven’t been able to cover every type of special need.
-If you have read any picture books about special needs you’d like people to know about, please leave your recommendation in the comments.
+If you have read any picture books about children with disabilites you’d like people to know about, please leave your recommendation in the comments.
 The more the merrier.
 (Note: book covers and titles are affiliate links.)

 Can I Play, Too? by Mo Willems.
 When I started reading books for this list, I didn’t realize there was an Elephant and Piggie book about children learning to play with others who are differently abled.
 What happens when Piggie and Gerald play ball with a snake?
 As you might guess, lots of giggles and a lot of learning and understanding.
 Great fun.